About This Template

 - Ideally, your story sections should be written in Markdown format or plain text, with blank lines between paragraphs.
-However, Scrivener can convert rich text to plain text for you later, if you prefer to view your story as rich text within Scrivener itself.
-Because Twee/Twine uses a plain text format, some rich text settings, corkboard text, and other Scrivener annotations will not be passed into your final output.
+However, Scrivener can convert some rich text to plain text for you later, if you prefer to view your story as rich text within Scrivener itself.
+Because Twee/Twine uses a plain text format, some rich text settings, corkboard text, and other Scrivener annotations will not be included in your final output.
+(In particular, you should not use the Bold or Italics button in Scrivener 3.)

 - You can nest text documents in folders or under each other as shown in the example scenes, but this is not necessary.
 When you compile, all text scenes (documents) will be treated as regular nodes of the story, and folder information will be ignored.

 - When you are ready, compile your story.
 This will output a plain-text Twee or Twee2 file, which you (or Scrivener) can then process into an HTML story file (using Twee2 or Tweego), which you (or Scrivener) can open in any browser.
-You can also import the HTML story file into the Twine2 visual editor.
-(Twine v.1 should also work with the Twee format.)
+You can also import this HTML story file into the Twine visual editor (version 2), or import the plain-text Twee file into the older Twine v.1 visual editor.

 Compiling with Scrivener

-- The title of the story must be in a specific format set up for you in the “Front Matter” folder (between the “Draft” and “Research” folders).
+- The title of your story should be in a specific format set up for you in the “Front Matter” folder (between the “Draft” and “Research” folders).
 It defaults to the project title, but you can replace the Scrivener title placeholder with a different title if you desire.
 The title and some other values will be available for use anywhere in your story with the appropriate Scrivener placeholder variable (e.g., <$author>).

 - Scrivener remembers your compile settings, so you only need to go to File > Compile… and click the “Compile” button.
 If you change any compile settings, Scree may no longer work properly.

-- There are two compile options, Twee and Twee2.
-Unless you plan to use Twine 2 or tags, they make little difference.
+- There are two compile options, Twee and Twee2, for use with Tweego or Twee2, respectively.
 See Import/Export below for more details.